Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 title: "Offline App Architectures"
 ---

 At [QDivision](https://qdivision.io/), where I work, we've been building building a number of mobile apps recently.
 A core requirement of many of these apps is that they allow the user to complete their work offline.
 You might not think that it would be difficult to create an app that works offline.
-After all, how hard it it to make a calculator or note-taking app?
+Making a calculator or note-taking app isn't hard, unless you're also required to store those calculations and notes in the cloud to be shared and interact with other systems and users when the app comes online.

-Well, it isn't hard.
-Unless you're also required to store those calculations and notes in the cloud to be shared and interact with other systems and users when the app comes online.
-These are still relatively trivial examples, but it's easy to see how creating an app that works offline, and is capable of sharing data when online, becomes more difficult as its feature count increases.
+These are relatively trivial examples, but it's easy to see how creating an app that works offline, and is capable of sharing data when online, becomes more difficult as its feature count increases.

 I've worked on a couple of these mobile apps and helped develop a number of different solutions to address these problems.
 I'll discuss these architectures below.
 The first two architectures are designed to work on top of REST backend services.
 The third architecture is a more novel design that requires a different kind of data model and backend architecture.

-(Please note that I will discuss these architectures at a high level.
-I will not get into specific technologies or implementation details.)
+(For the most part, these architectures were implemented in JavaScript, React, and Redux apps.
+However, please note that I will discuss these architectures at a high level.
+I will try not get into specific technologies or implementation details in this post - though some may still leak through.)

 ## Traditional Request Driven - Online